balbasty/nitorch/docs/index.rst

 Welcome to NITorch's documentation!
 ===================================

-NITorch is a library written in 'PyTorch <httyp://pytorch.org/>'_ aimed at medical image processing and analysis, with a focus on neuroimaging.
+NITorch is a library written in `PyTorch
+<http://pytorch.org/>`_ aimed at medical image processing and analysis, with a focus on neuroimaging.

 It is a versatile package that implements low-level tools and high-level algorithms for deep learning and optimization-based algorithms.
 It implements low level differentiable functions,